Last Updated on

 Our Top 5 Picks for Easy to Clean Juicer

-The Omega J8007S is a low-speed, cold-press, horizontal, masticating juicer.
-Since it runs at the low speed of 80 RPMs, the Omega J8007S provides better tasting juice with a higher nutritional value and a longer 72-hour shelf life than juices obtained from high-speed juicers.
-Like other low-speed, masticating juicers, the J8007S produces a higher juice yield than high-speed juicers so that you can save money by purchasing smaller amounts of produce to create your juices.
+The Omega J8006HDS is a low-speed, cold-press, horizontal, masticating juicer.
+Since it runs at the low speed of 80 RPMs, the Omega J8006HDS provides better tasting juice with a higher nutritional value and a longer 72-hour shelf life than juices obtained from high-speed juicers.
+Like other low-speed, masticating juicers, the J8006HDS produces a higher juice yield than high-speed juicers so that you can save money by purchasing smaller amounts of produce to create your juices.
 However, like all low-speed juicers, it does take longer to process juice than a high-speed juicer, and that can be an issue on busy mornings.

-A time issue that you won’t have with the Omega J8007S is a long preparation time.
-This juicer has a 3″ round feed tube.
-With this larger feed tube, you don’t have to chop ingredients into smaller pieces, so your preparation time is shorter.
+A time issue that you won’t have with the J8006HDS is a long preparation time.
+This juicer has an extra-large feed tray.
+With this, you don’t have to chop ingredients into smaller pieces, so your preparation time is shorter.

-The J8007S also provides you with a choice of three pressure settings that you can adjust depending on the hardness or softness of your ingredients.
+The J8006HDS also provides you with a choice of three pressure settings that you can adjust depending on the hardness or softness of your ingredients.

 Now while all these features are great, it’s the ease of cleaning that determines how often most people will use a juicer after they have purchased it.
-With the J8007S, loosening a few knobs allows you to easily disassemble the juicer.
+With the J8006HDS, loosening a few knobs allows you to easily disassemble the juicer.
 It comes with a brush, and there are no hard to reach areas.
 Daily cleaning of the auger, lid, hopper, screens, and pulp and juice catchers takes only three minutes.
-A thorough weekly cleaning is recommended.
-However, the parts of the J8007S aren’t dishwasher safe, so this cleaning must be done by hand.
+The detachable parts are also dishwasher safe on the top rack.

-- The J8007S now has a stainless-steel first-stage screen that makes the J8007S a heavy-duty, BPA-free juicer.
+- The J8006HDS now has a stainless-steel first-stage screen.

-- The low-speed J8007S produces a better tasting and more nutritious juice with a longer shelf life and greater juice yield than a centrifugal juicer.
+- The low-speed J8006HDS produces a better tasting and more nutritious juice with a longer shelf life and greater juice yield than a centrifugal juicer.

-- The J8007S has a larger feed tube so ingredients can be cut into larger pieces, reducing preparation time.
+- The J8006HDS has a larger feed tube so ingredients can be cut into larger pieces, reducing preparation time.

 - Omega designs their juicers to be heavy duty and to last a long time, so they provide a 15-year warranty.